alyonazakharova/smart-home/README.md

 ```

-Bellow you can find an illistration of the working app:
+Bellow you can find an illustration of the working app:

 <img width="1440" alt="Screenshot 2023-04-11 at 18 55 50" src="https://user-images.githubusercontent.com/25694552/231221759-9c2195b8-acfd-4fd9-a7dc-98c2d6659271.png">